Pope Urban VI: War of the Eight Saints

 Once ensconced at Naples, Charles found his new kingdom invaded by Louis of Anjou and Amadeus VI of Savoy; hard-pressed, he reneged on his promises.
 In Rome, the Castel Sant'Angelo was besieged and taken, and Urban was forced to flee.
 In the fall of 1383 he was determined to go to Naples and press Charles in person.
 There he found himself virtually a prisoner.
 After a first reconciliation, with the death of Louis (20 September 1384), Charles found himself freer to resist Urban's feudal pretensions, and relations took a turn for the worse.
 Urban was shut up in Nocera, from the walls of which he daily fulminated his anathemas against his besiegers, with bell, book and candle; a price was set on his head.

 Rescued by two Neapolitan barons who had sided for Louis, Raimondello Orsini and Tommaso di Sanseverino, after six months of siege he succeeded in making his escape to Genoa with six galleys sent him by doge Antoniotto Adorno.
 Several among his cardinals who had been shut up in Nocera with him were determined to make a stand, proposing that the Pope, due to incapacity and obstinacy, be put in the charge of one of the cardinals.
 Urban had them seized, tortured and put to death, "a crime unheard of through the centuries" the chronicler Egidio da Viterbo remarked.

 Urban's support had dwindled to the northern Italian states, Portugal, England, and Emperor Charles IV, who brought with him the support of most of the princes and abbots of Germany.

 On the death of Charles of Naples on 24 February 1386, Urban moved to Lucca in December of the same year.
-The Kingdom of Naples was contended between a party favouring his son Ladislaus and Louis II of Anjou.
+The Kingdom of Naples was contended between a party favouring Charles's son Ladislaus and Louis II of Anjou.
 Urban contrived to take advantage of the anarchy which had ensued (as well as of the presence of the feeble Maria as Queen of Sicily) to seize Naples for his nephew Francesco Moricotti Prignani.
 In the meantime he was able to have Viterbo and Perugia return to the Papal control.